Gate61546/Arudino_Python_Basic_Prime_Two-Step_Security_System/README.md

 1) When I run my application, the Arduino sketch uploads and runs.
 2) When I run the ImportSerial.py program, it shows some issues.
 1) There are some bugs in the python program that need to be fixed.
 In the tests and demo, the keypad step functioned and was operational.
 However, the second step of the security system still needs work.
-3) I was and am under the impression that the .jpg file was supposed to work in conjunction with the keras.models or simply CV2 Some modification to Face_Recognition starting at line 50 will need to be made.
+3) I was and am under the impression that the .jpg file was supposed to work in conjunction with the keras.models or simply CV2.
+Some modification to face recognition starting at line 50 will need to be made.